ecmwf/anemoi-docs/docs/contributing/guidelines.rst

    -  Any breaking changes or deprecations.
    -  Testing instructions if applicable.

 #.
-Ensure the PR title follows the :ref:`commit-guidelines`, as this
+Ensure the PR title follows the :ref:`pr-title-guidelines`, as this
    will become the squash commit message when merged to ``main``.

 #.
 Keep your PR focused and of reasonable size: